Data and notes

 The Census is carried out every 5 years.
 It includes the standard Indigenous status question, which is asked for each household member.
 The Census form may be completed by one household member on behalf of others.

 The 2016 Census was Australia's 17th national Census of Population and Housing and the first to take a digital-first approach.
 With more than 95% of Australians participating, the 2016 Census showed a growing Aboriginal and Torres Strait Islander population.
-Aboriginal and Torres Strait Islander peoples represented 2.8 per cent of the population counted – up from 2.5 per cent in 2011, and 2.3 per cent in 2006.
+Indigenous Australians represented 2.8 per cent of the population counted – up from 2.5 per cent in 2011, and 2.3 per cent in 2006.

 Following each Census, population projections for years after the Census and back cast population estimates for the years before the Census are prepared based on the new information and a set of assumptions about mortality, fertility and migration.
 Three series of projections are produced representing combinations of assumptions resulting in high, medium and low population growth